monsoonmaelstrom/book2/book2.md

 “Just… Where are they?”

 “Giorgi went with Amelia and Henry to talk to Michael.
-We still don’t know where Reese is,” I tell her by way of explanation.
+We still don’t know where Reese is,” I tell her by way of an explanation.

 “Reese… I forgot,” she says quietly.